iamhitarth/groq-voice-chat/README.md

 An experimental Google Chrome extension for adding a voice interface on top of the [Groq chat](https://groq.com).

-Generated using [create-chrome-ext](https://github.com/guocaoyi/create-chrome-ext) and built with Vite + React, and Manifest v3.
+Generated using [create-chrome-ext](https://github.com/guocaoyi/create-chrome-ext) and built with Vite + React and Web Speech API.

 ## Pre-requisites